johnhenry/fileable/readme.md

 ### Directive: FOLDER

-The FOLDER is used to create folders.
+The FOLDER directive is used to create folders.

 See the above Folder component for an example.